How can you delete yourself from the internet for good in 2026?

 • Data breaches: Companies leak customer records, exposing login credentials, contact details, and purchase histories that can be exploited or sold.

-• Online scams and fraud: Details gathered by data brokers and marketers feed targeted scams, from fake tech support calls to investment fraud.
+• Online scams and fraud: Details gathered by data brokers and marketers feed targeted online scams, from fake tech support calls to investment fraud.

 • Cyberbullying and harassment (including doxing): When personally identifiable information (PII) such as your home address or workplace is easy to find, bad actors can publish it to intimidate or harass you.